Form of Government: Constitutional monarchy

 |cottonseed oil||4||1000 t||2014|

 The country still maintains its position as one of the most important players in international trade, especially for the export of high added value goods.
-After the US withdrawal, in 2017 the country was among the signatories of the new Trans-Pacific Partnership (CPTPP), while in 2018 a free trade agreement was signed with the EU (JEFTA).
+After the US withdrawal, in 2017 the country was among the signatories of the new Trans-Pacific Partnership (CPTPP); on 1 January 2019, a free trade agreement with the EU (JEFTA) entered into force.

 Finance and banking.